-The Patrol Division of the Perry Police Department is on the move, keeping Perry safe and striving to keep good relationships going between officers and citizens while cracking down on lawbreakers.
+The Patrol Division of the Perry Police Department is on the move, keeping Perry safe and striving to build good relationships between officers and citizens while cracking down on lawbreakers.

-Headed by Major William “Bill” Phelps, the division has 30 officers, and an Animal Control Department with two full-time employees.
+Headed by Major William “Bill” Phelps, the division has thirty-one (31) officers and an Animal Control Unit with two (2) full-time employees.

 Criminal Investigation Division

 Led by Capt.
 Heath Dykes, the Detective Division is comprised of five (5) detectives and a civilian evidence technician, and two (2) part-time officers.
 The primary responsibility of the CID is investigating felony and misdemeanor cases that require additional work beyond what the patrol division accomplishes.

 The division also has the responsibility for maintaining criminal intelligence records, evidence collection and storage, processing crime scenes, and submitting forensic evidence to the various crime labs.

 The detective division investigates all drug cases and executes all drug search warrants inside the City of Perry and works collaboratively with other area agencies on cases outside of our corporate limits.
 One (1) detective is assigned the additional duty of monitoring any known gang activity in the city.

 All of the detectives assigned to CID have received specialty training in a variety of fields.
 The CID is a full-service investigative unit.